tangjm/data-engineering-notes/public/Talend/advanced/advanced.md

 Enabling 'multi-thread execution' on a job will decrease performance if the CPU has only a single core

-nb.
+n.b.
 "Dynamic" is an opaque data type that allows data to be passed through without the columns in the file or database being known.
 It captures all columns not explicitly named.

 The tDepartitioner component regroups the outputs of the processed parallel threads, and the tRecollector component captures the output of a tDepartitioner component and sends data to the next component.